20 Oct Bride Speech

 This is where you talk about your husband and how he makes you feel.
 Also the story of why you fell in love with him always goes well.
 Mention how excited you are to start your new life with him.

 Lastly do not forget to thank the guests at your wedding who are there to spend this special day with you.
 Also mention that you want to see them on the dance floor!
 Do not forget to finish off with a toast 🙂

 Lastly as stated in the beginning, you can choose if you wish to speak or not.
 It’s your day and if you want to then do it and if not… well, you just don’t have to.

 Feel free to check out our other wedding speech guides down below.
 Here we give you guides for the perfect speech on your wedding day (or anyone else speaking).

 - Wedding Speech Handy Hints – A basic guide for all wedding speeches

 - Groomsmen Speech

 - Cringy And Worst Wedding Speech Guide – A basic guide of what NOT to do

+Let us know if this guide help you with writing you speech.
 Have you been to a wedding and heard a great bride speech?
 Or did you hear one that could have been better?
 Let us know and join the discussion below 🙂